D4dx-backend/ward-management/ward-management-system/API_ERROR_FIX.md

 ## Next Steps
 1. Test the API: Visit `http://localhost:3000/api/debug/test-my-ward-api`
-2. Check cluster survey: Visit `http://localhost:3000/ward/docker-survey` → Cluster Visits tab
+2. Check cluster survey: Visit `http://localhost:3000/ward/docker-survey` → House Visits tab
 3. Verify dynamic weeks are displayed correctly

 The error should now be resolved and the cluster survey should show your actual form periods!